Epstein Files Released By Department Of Justice

 In the time since Epstein’s death, many individuals associated with him have fallen from grace, including Andrew Mountbatten-Windsor, formerly Prince Andrew, the Duke of York; and former Harvard University President Lawrence H. Summers.

-Further, former President Bill Clinton has been subpoenaed to speak to the House of Representatives’ Oversight Committee, but failed to show up for his October deposition.
-Both he and former Sec. of State Hillary Clinton were rescheduled to give their depositions on December 17 and December 18, respectively, but that never materialized.
+Further, former President Bill Clinton was subpoenaed to testify before the House of Representatives’ Oversight Committee, but failed to show up for his October deposition.
+Both he and former Sec. of State Hillary Clinton were rescheduled to give their depositions on Dec.
+17, 2025, and Dec.
+18, 2025, respectively, but that never materialized.

 Is the sitting president implicated in the files?